 Gascón resigned from his San Francisco DA position on October 3, 2019.
 Twenty-five days later, he announced his plan to run, as a Democrat, for District Attorney of Los Angeles County in 2020.

 In a December 2019 op-ed, former San Francisco Deputy District Attorney Nancy Tung, who had worked as a staffer in Gascón’s DA office, wrote that Gascon’s approach toward crime had been disastrous for the city:

 “Reputationally, San Francisco is now widely regarded as the place where you can commit a crime and get away with it.
 And when you have a weak DA like George Gascón, it’s no wonder San Francisco has gone by the wayside, crooks commute into San Francisco to commit crime, and why many were celebrating his departure….
 George Gascón wreaked havoc on the San Francisco DA’s Office and the City as a whole.”

-Following Gascón’s election victory, Black Lives Matter member and BLD PWR founder Kendrick Sampson said in a statement: “This is an important win to show that people can and will hold even the most powerful DA in the country accountable.”
+Following Gascón’s election victory in November 2020, Black Lives Matter member and BLD PWR founder Kendrick Sampson said in a statement: “This is an important win to show that people can and will hold even the most powerful DA in the country accountable.”

-After Gascón won the general election on November 3, 2020, his first major meeting as District Attorney-elect was with Black Lives Matter organizers.
+After Gascón won the 2020 general election, his first major meeting as District Attorney-elect was with Black Lives Matter organizers.
 In a statement that he issued on November 6, Gascón alluded to a number of African Americans who had died in altercations with police officers in recent months – most notably George Floyd in Minneapolis — and said: “If we can use these very tragic, horrendous events to change the course of history in this country, I think that we will be honoring their lives.”